sarthakarora1208/Reeko-Slack-Bot/README.md

 3. Download the pdf or png file locally from S3 bucket
 4. Extract the text using AWS Textract.
 5. The extracted text is summarised using Hugging face transformers summarisation pipeline.
-The text summary is also added back to RedisJSON document using `JSON.SET` command.
+The text summary is also added back to the JSON document using `JSON.SET` command.

 ```bash
 JSON.SET amazonshareholderletterpdf .summary ' Amazon has grown from having 158 employees to 614.
 We had just gone public at a split-adjusted stock price of $1.
 50 per share.
 In 1997, we hadnâ\x80\x99t invented prime, marketplace, alexa, or aws.
 If you want to be successful in business, you have to create more than you consume.
 Your goal should be to create value for everyone you interact with.
 Stock prices are not about the past.
 They are a prediction of future cash flows discounted back to the present.'